Why is my Microwave Not Turning Smoothly? (5 tips to fix microwave turntable)

 If the tray coupler has visible damage, the best option is to order a replacement.

-If it appears okay, you can place everything back as it was.
+If it appears okay, you can replace everything back as it was.
 There is likely another issue, unfortunately.

 Faulty turntable drive motor